danielsaidi/website_danielsaidi/collections/_posts/2022/2022-05-09-building-a-document-scanner-for-swiftui.md

 vision:     https://developer.apple.com/documentation/vision
 ---

-In this post, let's take a quick look at how to we can extend SwiftUI with a document scanner, that uses the device camera to scan documents in iOS.
+In this post, let's take a look at how to we can extend SwiftUI with a document scanner that uses the device camera to scan documents in iOS.

 {% include kankoda/data/open-source.html name="SwiftUIKit" %}

-To achieve this, we'll use Apple's [Vision]({{page.vision}}) framework to create a `VNDocumentCameraViewController`, then embed it in SwiftUI and listen for any activities that take place in the controller.
+To do this, we'll use the [Vision]({{page.vision}}) framework to create a `VNDocumentCameraViewController` and embed it in SwiftUI for a seamless developer experience.

 ## Creating the camera view